-- All guides are trained in our COVID-19 operational response plan in the event that a guest, guide or staff member presents with possible COVID-19 symptoms during a trip.
+- All guides are trained in our Covid-19 operational response plan if a guest, guide, or staff member presents with possible Covid-19 symptoms during a trip.

 - A Covid-19 risk assessment and minimising plan forms part of the Company's greater operational risk assessment and mitigation plan.

-- Face masks are available for all guests and staff for use at their own discretion.
+- Face masks are available if required for all guests and staff for use at their own discretion.
 We recommend and encourage you to bring your own mask for use during your walk.

 - Guides will provide a pre-departure Covid-19 safety briefing, including trip protocols and guest and staff responsibilities to ensure everyone's safety.